Oppenheimer security clearance hearing: Aftermath

 Strauss, Teller, Borden, and Robb would never escape the public identification of them with the case.
 In a 1962 television interview, Eric F. Goldman asked Teller whether he favored restoring Oppenheimer's security clearance.
-Teller was struck dumb, unable to find an answer.
+Teller appeared to be dumbstruck and unable to find an answer.
 The question was deleted from the version that was aired, but the news got out and made headlines.
 President John F. Kennedy decided that the time had come to rehabilitate Oppenheimer.
 Teller nominated Oppenheimer for the 1963 Enrico Fermi Award.
 The nomination was unanimously approved by the GAC and AEC, and announced on April 5, 1963.
 On November 22, the White House confirmed that Kennedy would personally present the award, but he was assassinated later that day.
 The award was presented by President Lyndon B. Johnson instead.
 Oppenheimer died of cancer on February 18, 1967.

 Wernher von Braun summed up his opinion about the matter with a quip to a Congressional committee: "In England, Oppenheimer would have been knighted."